tdorssers/weather-station/README.md

 ## Base

 A barometric sensor is used to implement a simple weather forecasting algorithm by calculating Pa/h.
 Up to 16 remote AM2320 or DS18B20 sensors can transmit NRZ encoded packets with CRC data using 433MHz ASK/OOK modules connected to the hardware USART at 1200 baud.
-Minimum and maximum temperatures and humidities are stored over a 24 hour period.
+Up to 6 remote sensors are shown.
+Minimum and maximum temperatures and humidity values are stored in 4 six hour periods.
+The LCD back light level is auto adjusted using the LDR.
+A software UART implementation using Timer1 is interfacing with the GPS module at 9600 baud.
+Libc timekeeping uses the position to determine day and night display mode.

 It uses a speed optimized ILI9341 driver for AVR which implements graphics drawing primitives and uses openGLCD library fonts.